-Wilting Leaves and Dropping Shoots – This is a sign of lack of water.
-Make sure the plant is receiving enough water, especially during warm, dry times of the year.
+Wilting Leaves and Dropping Shoots – This is a sign of a lack of water.
+Ensure the plant receives enough water, especially during warm, dry times of the year.

-Apart from infesting oleander shrubs, some gardeners experience oleander caterpillars infestation in their Allamanda plants.
+Apart from infesting oleander shrubs, some gardeners experience oleander caterpillar infestation in their Allamanda plants.

-Spider Mites – More common when growing Allamanda on a sun porch or greenhouse.
-Pale looking foliage and cobwebs on the underside of leaves.
+Spider Mites – More common when growing common Allamanda on a sun porch or greenhouse.
+Pale-looking foliage and cobwebs on the underside of leaves.
 Leaves begin to drop.
 Try treating with a miticide.

 Brownish Spots / Stunted Growth – Look for aphids on tender growth.
-Use a natural insecticide, neem oil for plants or other controls for aphids.
+You will notice an infestation of it when leaves begin to curl and turn brown.
+Use a natural insecticide, neem oil for plants, or other controls for aphids.

-When buying Allamandas look for plants plants with fresh growth and shiny leaves.
-Check for pest such as aphids on new growth and spider mites on undersides of leaves.
+When buying Allamandas, look for plants with fresh growth and shiny leaves.
+Check for pests such as aphids on new growth and spider mites on the undersides of leaves.

-Difficulty: Not the easiest plant to grow indoors – but happy in areas with lots of bright light like sunrooms or greenhouse where more ideal conditions exist.
+Difficulty: Not the easiest houseplant to grow indoors – but happy in areas with lots of bright light, like sunrooms or greenhouses, where more ideal conditions exist.

-Allamanda cathartica hendersoni – Golden funnel-flowers up to five inches across.
+Allamanda cathartica hendersoni – Golden funnel flowers up to 5″ inches across.

 Allamanda cathartica williamsi – Similar yellow flowers with red-brown throats.

-Allamanda violacea – Slender climber with reddish-purple flowers, usually grafted onto cathartica stock.
+– Slender climber with reddish-purple flowers, usually grafted onto the cathartic stock.